go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/memory.md

 description: "blades provides memory capabilities for Agent"
 reference: ["https://github.com/go-kratos/blades/tree/main/examples/tools-memory","https://github.com/go-kratos/blades/tree/main/examples/state","https://github.com/go-kratos/blades/tree/main/examples/session"]
 ---
 Agents often need to access conversation history to ensure what has been said and done, maintaining coherence and avoiding repetition.
-Blades provides foundational functionality for Agents through Session, State, and Memory.
+Blades provides basic functionality for Agents through Session, State, and Memory.
 ## Core Concepts
 `Session`, `State`, and `Memory` are the core concepts in Blades used to provide memory storage functionality.
 However, they differ and are suitable for different scenarios.